PhoenixStormJr/alternate-simple-ntp-phoenix/README.md

 3: Copy SetTime.desktop to /home/UserName/.config/autostart/SetTime.desktop and (optionally) copy SetTime.desktop to /home/UserName/Desktop/SetTime.desktop

+4: Sometimes ntp is broken, so let's turn it off with this command: sudo timedatectl set-ntp false

-4 (optional): Copy the file Allow_All_Users_To_Change_Date_And_Time to the folder /etc/sudoers.d.
+5 (optional): Copy the file Allow_All_Users_To_Change_Date_And_Time to the folder /etc/sudoers.d.
 This will allow anyone to set the time without a password.

 Oooooooorrrrrr just double click install_Phoenix_NTP.desktop..... yeah, I made an install script.